IIIF/api/source/api/presentation/3.0/index.md

 ### 3.5.
 Structural Properties

-These properties define the structure of the object being represented in IIIF by allowing the inclusion of child resources within parents, such as a Canvas within a Sequence, or a Manifest within a Collection.
+These properties define the structure of the object being represented in IIIF by allowing the inclusion of child resources within parents, such as a Canvas within a Manifest, or a Manifest within a Collection.
 The majority of cases use `items`, however there are two special cases for different sorts of structures.

 ##### items

-Much of the functionality of the IIIF Presentation API is simply recording the order in which child resources occur within a parent resource, such as Collections or Manifests within a parent Collection, Sequences within a Manifest, or Canvases within a Sequence.
+Much of the functionality of the IIIF Presentation API is simply recording the order in which child resources occur within a parent resource, such as Collections or Manifests within a parent Collection, or Canvases within a Manifest.
 All of these situations are covered with a single property, `items`.
 The value _MUST_ be an array of JSON objects.
 The items will be resources of different types, as described below.

 * A Collection _MUST_ have the `items` property.
 Each item _MUST_ be either a Collection or a Manifest.<br/>
   Clients _MUST_ process `items` on a Collection.
 * A Manifest _MUST_ the `items` property.
-Each item _MUST_ be a Sequence.<br/>
+Each item _MUST_ be a Canvas.<br/>
   Clients _MUST_ process `items` on a Manifest.
-* A Sequence _MUST_ have the `items` property.
-Each item _MUST_ be a Canvas.<br/>
-  Clients _MUST_ process `items` on a Sequence.
 * A Canvas _SHOULD_ have the `items` property.
 Each item _MUST_ be an Annotation Page<br/>
   Clients _MUST_ process `items` on a Canvas.
 * An Annotation Page _SHOULD_ have the `items` property.
 Each item _MUST_ be an Annotation.<br/>